Setup

 Start by connecting a model provider

-Go to Settings > Providers and configure at least one provider.
-This is the foundation for every chat, bot run, playbook execution, and task.
+Go to Settings > Model Providers and configure at least one provider.
+This is the foundation for every chat, agent run, playbook execution, and task.

 If you are working with cloud models, verify credentials and endpoint details before moving on.
 If you are using a local runtime, confirm the service is reachable and that at least one model can be selected.
 It is worth spending an extra minute here because most "setup issues" later are actually provider connectivity problems.